cars10/elasticvue/README.md

 Current TODOs, more ore less ordered by importance.

-* specs
+* add more specs
-* refactor state to use actions
+* refactor vuex state to use actions?
-* more utilities
+* add more utilities
-* ping on page load
-* performance - web workers? wasm? requestIdleCallback?
+* performance - use web workers? wasm? ~~requestIdleCallback~~?
-* logo
+* add logo
-* firefox addon?
+* create firefox addon?
 * save *all* settings in local storage? add settings overview page?

 ## License